 You can avoid these costs and risks with ready-to-move-in property.
-You will have a definite move in date and can plan accordingly.
+You will have a definite move-in date and can plan accordingly.
 If you are in a rental house and the lease has not yet expired, you may be able to sublet for the remaining lease term to save your deposit.

-Frequently you will find move-in ready homes situated in locations selected by a developer for its convenient access to major highways, restaurants, shopping and schools.
+Frequently you will find move-in ready homes situated in locations selected by a developer for its convenient access to major highways, restaurants, shopping, and schools.
 Developers know that a good location makes the home more appealing to home buyers.
 A good location in a desirable, established neighborhood can add to the home’s resale value when the time comes for you to sell.

 Take Immediate Advantage of the Tax Benefits of Home Ownership

 When you rent your home, you are getting no tax benefits from it.
 However, when you finance the purchase of your home with a mortgage loan, you can deduct the interest you pay on your mortgage from your taxable income.
 Real estate taxes are also deductible.
 For those reasons, many homeowners find that owning a home (after taxes) costs substantially less than renting a home.
-This is especially true on new home owners because they pay more in interest in the first years of the loan which gives them a bigger interest deduction on their taxes than they will have towards the end of the mortgage.
+This is especially true on new home-owners because they pay more in interest in the first years of the loan which gives them a bigger interest deduction on their taxes than they will have towards the end of the mortgage.

 You Know What You’re Getting

 You won’t have to guess what you’re getting into by reading blueprints and talking to architects and builders.
 You can see it for yourself.
-Look at the finished lot, walk around inside, open closets and so forth.
-If you like what you see, drive around and look at the neighborhood, visit the amenities and determine the access to town and shopping.
+Look at the finished lot, walk around inside, open closets, and so forth.
+If you like what you see, drive around and look at the neighborhood, visit the amenities, and determine the access to town and shopping.
 If possible, talk to neighbors and find out what they like about the developer and anything they don’t like.
-All of that information can help you decide whether this move in ready home is the right one for you.
+All of that information can help you decide whether this move-in ready home is the right one for you.

-Contact the Real Estate Professionals at the Kate Zarpas Group for more information
+Contact the Real Estate Professionals at the Kate Zarpas Group

 If a move-in ready home sounds like the ideal solution for you, contact any one of the real estate agents at the Katie Zarpas Group.
 They stay up to date on all of the available properties that could be just right for you.
 Whether you are looking to move in immediately or take more time to get exactly what you want, the agents at the Katie Zarpas Group are available to help.
 Contact them for more information today.